GUIDELINES FOR AUTHORS

 Editorial focus and readership

-Unasylva is an international journal of forestry and forest industries, produced in separate English, French and Spanish editions.
+Unasylva is an international journal of forestry and forest industries, produced quarterly in separate English, French and Spanish editions.
 Unasylva covers all aspects of forestry: policy and planning; conservation and management of forest-based plants and animals; rural socio-economic development; species improvement; industrial development; international trade; and environmental considerations, including the role of forests and trees in maintaining a sustainable base for agricultural production at the micro and macro levels as well as the effects of environmental change on forestry.

 Articles submitted should be of interest to the broadest possible cross-section of Unasylva's readership, which represents the following groups: